tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 The `canonicalizedResource` portion of the string is a canonical path to the signed resource.
 It must include the Blob Storage endpoint and the resource name, and it must be URL-decoded.
 A blob path must include its container.
 A directory path must include the number of subdirectories that correspond to the `sdd` parameter.

-The canonicalized resource string for a container must omit the trailing slash (/) for an SAS that provides access to that container.
+The canonicalized resource string for a container must omit the trailing slash (/) for a SAS that provides access to that container.

 The following examples show how to construct the `canonicalizedResource` portion of the string, depending on the type of resource.